You are here: Home > Your visit > Patient leaflets > Sensitive Disposal Arrangements and Histopathology Examination of Pregnancy Remains

 Why is histopathology recommended?

 This is done to confirm the presence of pregnancy remains and to ensure there are no changes of molar pregnancy.
-This is particularly important if no fetus is seen on a scan.
+This is particularly important if no foetus is seen on a scan.
 We will contact you if the histopathology examination shows molar pregnancy.
 Molar pregnancy is a rare condition where there is an abnormal growth of the cells which should become the placenta.
 It affects around 1 in 600 pregnancies and needs follow up and sometimes treatment to ensure that it resolves and does not develop into a more serious condition.

 Sensitive Disposal

-After the histopathology examination is complete the pregnancy remains will be sensitively disposed of.
+After the histopathology examination is complete, the pregnancy remains will be sensitively disposed of.
 The Trust can organise disposal by communal cremation or alternatively you can make private arrangements.

 What are the options?

-- You may wish to make your own arrangements for a private burial or cremation.
 The crematorium or burial grounds will need a certificate confirming that the pregnancy ended before 24 weeks, which we can provide for you at the time of your procedure.
 If you are undecided and then decide later on to make your own private arrangements please contact Elizabeth Suite at Chelsea and Westminster or Early Pregnancy Unit at West Middlesex University Hospital for the certificate.

-- It must not cause any danger to others
+• It must not cause any danger to others

-- It must not interfere with any rights other people may have on the land
+• It must not interfere with any rights other people may have on the land

-- There must be no danger to water supplies or watercourses
+• There must be no danger to water supplies or watercourses

-- There must be no chance of bodily fluids leaking into or onto adjoining land
+• There must be no chance of bodily fluids leaking into or onto adjoining land

-- The fetal tissue must be buried at a depth of at least 18 inches(45cm)
+• The foetal tissue should be buried at a depth of at least 24 inches (60cm)

-- Permission must be obtained from the landowner if the parents do not own the land
+• Permission must be obtained from the landowner if the parents do not own the land

 Careful thought must be given when considering burial in a garden, taking into account what would happen if the parents moved house or the land is used for new purpose in the future.
 We suggest you use a plant container that you can move to another house if necessary.
 If this is your choice the Institute of Cemetery and Crematorium Management (ICCM) can provide you with additional information on this choice.